Make-School-Courses/CS-1.2-Intro-Data-Structures/Lessons/RandomStrings.md

 ## Activity
 - Review prerequisite skills and knowledge
 - Discuss course focus and project goals in [Tweet Generator intro slides]
+    - Watch [video of course and project kickoff]
 - Show examples of completed projects and similar websites

 ## Objectives